 Strata title complexes can include the following 'styles':

-Some of these types and styles can fall under the Community Titles Act.
+Some of these types and styles can fall under the Community Land Management Act.
 To learn more about Community and Neighbourhood Schemes read the Community & Neighbourhood information page.

 Putting quite an involved procedure into extremely simplistic terms.....

 This plan is then submitted to the local council for approval.
-When approved by the local council the Strata Plan is registered at the NSW Land Titles Office.
-Following successful registration, Certificates of Title are issued by the NSW Land Titles Office for each lot and one for the common property of the Owners Corporation.
+When approved by the local council the Strata Plan is registered at the NSW Land & Property Information Department (LPI).
+Following successful registration, Certificates of Title are issued by the NSW LPI for each lot and one for the common property of the Owners Corporation.

-TIP - the latest by-laws for your Strata scheme can be found on the Common Property Title
+TIP - the latest by-laws for your Strata scheme, can be found on the Common Property Deed PLUS

 For all intents and purposes, the Strata Scheme is now fully operational - and the real fun can begin!!

-All levies subsequently received are paid into both the Administrative Fund and the Sinking Fund used in the running and maintaining of the scheme.
+All levies subsequently received are paid into both the Administrative Fund and the Capital Works Fund used in the running and maintaining of the scheme.

 The principle obligations of all lot owners are: